 - Righteousness is man’s response to the Torah

 - It is bearing the yoke of God’s Kingdom

 - Jesus acknowledges John’s baptism as an expression of that response… that unqualified yes to God

 The baptism administered by John to those who asked—the descending into the waters of the Jordan is:

 - An expression by the one being baptized of solidarity with all of sinful mankind

-So what was it that Jesus did at His baptism by John?
+So what did Jesus do at His baptism by John?

 - Jesus prayed while being baptized